stfc/PSyclone/examples/nemo/README.md

 SIR generation and transformation to CUDA using Dawn with simple examples and a cut down version of the tracer advection (tra_adv) benchmark.

+## Example 5

+Extraction of kernel data.
+Using the tra_adv benchmark, this examples shows the extraction of kernel input- and output-data.